Mizrakjian/advent-of-code/aoc_2020/README.md

     return sum(mem.values())
 ```
 This version makes a few nice changes, pulls some calculations out of loops, and improves the code performance and readability.
 The original part_2 function took ~150 ms to complete and this version takes ~20 ms. One optimization I decided to leave out uses the bit_length() of the show mask instead of hardcoding range(36) to lower the number of iterations in the floating_bits list comprehension.
 The visual clutter just didn't seem worth the minor time gain.

+## Day 15: Rambunctious Recitation
+When I saw the description for today's puzzle I remembered watching a [Numberphile video](https://youtu.be/etMJxB-igrc) about Van Eck's sequence.
+This was pretty easy to code up.
+After exploring storing the numbers in a dict I ended up using a memory-inefficient list for lookup performance.
+My pure Python solution took ~4.35 seconds to run, and that felt too slow.
+While there doesn't seem to be any way to short-circuit iterating results, I dropped in two lines of code to use Numba and cut the total runtime down to ~770ms.
+I also played with array and numpy, saving memory by specifing data types, but they weren't any faster than stock lists once Numba was introduced.